-ISBA Mutual Lunch and Learn: Avoiding Conflicts of Interest
+ISBA Mutual Lunch and Learn: Managing and Avoiding Conflicts of Interest

 Where: ISBA Mutual Offices, 20 S. Clark St., Ste.
 800, Chicago, IL

-What: Lunch and Learn: Avoiding Conflicts of Interest
+What: Lunch and Learn: Managing and Avoiding Conflicts of Interest

 A significant part of any effective screening of potential clients and new matters necessarily involves a careful conflict-check process.
 No final decision about retention should be made without first identifying whether a conflict exists and, if so, determining whether a conflict waiver can be used to appropriately manage the conflict.